cgroza/GraffiTE/README.md

 3. Each candidate repeat polymorphism is induced in a graph-genome where TE and repeats are represented as bubbles, allowing reads to be mapped on either presence of absence alleles with [`Pangenie`](https://github.com/eblerjana/pangenie).
 Long-read support with [`Girrafe`](https://www.science.org/doi/10.1126/science.abg8871) will be implemented soon!
 ![](https://i.imgur.com/EDPRwYe.png)

+⚠️ This is a beta version, with no guarantees!
+Bug/issues as well as comments and suggestions are welcomed in the [Issue](https://github.com/cgroza/GraffiTE/issues) section of this Github.

 ### Simplified workflow